 The CEFR is used in Europe but also in other continents.
 Available in 40 languages, it is the second most translated document of the Council of Europe – after the Convention of Human Rights.

+As a common framework of reference, the CEFR was primarily intended as a tool for reflection, communication and empowerment.
 The CEFR does not tell practitioners what to do, or how to do it.
 It is a tool for reflection for all professionals in the field of foreign/second languages with a view to promoting quality, coherence and transparency through a common meta-language and common scales of language proficiency.